Treyson-Grange/JukeTUI/README.md

 JukeTUI is a command-line interface (TUI) application that allows users to control Spotify, manage playback, and receive music recommendations through an intuitive jukebox system.

+I need your help!
+If you use windows or mac, please do some basic testing.
+I only run linux, and have no way to test on these operating systems.
+Open an issue or make a pull request if you find an issue.

 ### Features:

 - Jukebox: Get tailored song recommendations based on your currently playing track and easily queue songs for seamless listening.